ashwinnikose/tic-tac-taa-miniGame/README.md

-# Tic-Tac-Toe: A Classic Game Built with Modern JavaScript
+# Tic-Tac-Taa-miniGame: A Classic Game Built with Modern JavaScript

 A classic, interactive Tic-Tac-Toe game built from the ground up with vanilla JavaScript, HTML5, and CSS3.
 This project demonstrates core front-end development principles like DOM manipulation, event handling, and game state management.
 # Tic Tac Toe Mini Game